 It's funny how one person's idea can lead you to another, then another, then finally something you incorporate into your own life.
 I've always been a big fan of the rock band Rush.
 One of their songs, Roll the Bones, is loosely based on this short story Gonna Roll the Bones by Fritz Leiber.
 It basically tells the tale of a washed up gambler, weary of his mundane life, heading to the local gambling establishment and taking on The Big Gambler himself in a game of craps (bones, dice).

 I encourage you to take a bit of time and read it through.

-I'm not a gambler, but deciding how (and if) to treat your ongoing cancer diagnosis can be a gamble.
+I'm not a gambler, but deciding how (and if) to treat a cancer diagnosis can be a gamble.
 As much as we like to think Western Medicine has wrestled all the Big Problems down, it has not.
-There are no clear cut directions, only past events which can be summarized in statistical studies and converted into treatment protocols.
+Sometimes there are no clear directions, but only past events which can be summarized in statistical studies and converted into treatment protocols.

 While I don't see a better way to do it, it's not always conclusive or instructive (prescriptive) when considering what to do next.